Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/work-with-xlf.md

   automatically
 - New messages will be added to the list automatically.
 These will have the state `new`

+> Hint: If you added new texts to translate and used xliffmerge, you can find those by
+> searching for the string "new"

 ## Available Tools
 There are several tools that can be used to translated in a graphically appealing way.
 This is an incomplete list of some of these tools: